SevenShepherd/SevenShepherd.github.io/_posts/2024-08-21-repent-means-turn.markdown

 ---
 layout: post
 title: "✝️ “When God raised up his servant, Jesus, he sent him first to you people of Israel, to bless you by turning each of you back from your sinful ways.” — The Apostle Peter on the meaning of repentance"
-date: 2024-08-24 01:05:00 -0500
+date: 2024-08-24 01:10:00 -0500
 categories: repent
 published: true
 ---

 This is undeniable proof using scripture alone, that a turning away from sin was what Jesus meant in Matt.
-4:17 when he said *"Repent."*
+4:17 when he said *"Repent."* He wanted you to feel true contrition (2Cor.
+7:10) for the things you have done, to the point of turning away from them.

 > When God raised up his servant, Jesus, he sent him <span style="font-weight:bold;color:ForestGreen;">first</span> to you people of Israel, to bless you by <span style="font-weight:bold;color:Goldenrod;">turning each of you back from your sinful ways</span>. &mdash; Acts 3:26